Trusted Trader for businesses

 - If the complaint or matter in dispute remains unresolved, either party may contact the Council Trading Standards with details of the matter.

-- The Council will acknowledge receipt of the complaint or matter in dispute to both parties within three working days of being notified.
+- The Council will not accept a dispute for resolution which has already been referred to the courts or to another accredited ADR provider.
+The Council will acknowledge receipt of the complaint or matter in dispute to both parties within three working days.

 - The Council Trading Standards will consider the complaint and mediate between both parties to attempt to resolve any issues as quickly as practicable.
 Member traders must agree to communicate fully with the Council's Trading Standards staff throughout the process of dealing with any dispute.

-- Disputes which are referred to Ombudsman Services will be dealt with according to their procedures.
-More information can be found at www.ombudsman-services.org
+- Disputes which are referred to the ADR entity will be dealt with according to their procedures.
+More information can be found at www.kent.gov.uk/disputeresolution

 The annual fee is £100 to non VAT registered businesses or £200 to businesses that are VAT registered.